Ludza Municipality

 During the 2021 Latvian administrative reform, the previous municipality was merged with Cibla Municipality, Kārsava Municipality and Zilupe Municipality.
-The new municipality now fully corresponds with the area of the former Ludza District.
+The new municipality now fully corresponds with the area of the former Ludza district.

 The municipality is located 267 km from the capital of Latvia - Riga, by the Latvian-Russian border, i.e. by the border of the European Union with the Russian Federation.

-The territory of the municipality is crossed by the internationally important Riga-Moscow road and by the Riga-Moscow railway.
+The territory of the municipality is crossed by the internationally important Riga-Moscow road and by the Riga-Zilupe-Moscow railway.